3 Sales Performance Traps to Avoid

 Many firms have inadequate awareness of the true dynamics of the sales process, because they don’t understand which sales professionals are actually producing the most value.
 This skewed assessment leads to many firms assigning some of the best leads to salespeople who are less likely to convert them into won deals.

-With a better understanding of sales performance, organizations can optimize sales productivity by allocating the best leads to the most productive sales professionals or those who can maximize the sales volume for a lead.
+With a better understanding of sales performance, organizations can optimize sales performance by allocating the best leads to the most productive sales professionals or those who can maximize the sales volume for a lead.
 This is accomplished by having the best product knowledge or closing effectiveness, generating incremental sales value without increasing marketing expenses or sales headcount.

 #3: Inefficient Training for Your Sales Staff